-- 1. General Obligations to Report Changes; Public Housing LIHTC Households.
+1. General Obligations to Report Changes; Public Housing LIHTC Households.
 Occupants of public housing LIHTC units must report a change in income or a change in family size to TCB within 15 days of the change.
-TCB will re-examine the income and the composition of public housing LIHTC households in between annual recertifications when: - (i) A household reports an increase in income or family composition. - (ii) TCB obtains information indicating an increase in income or family composition. - (iii) The household requests a recertification based on a reduction in family income. - 2.
-General Obligations to Report Changes; Non-Public Housing LIHTC Households.
+TCB will re-examine the income and the composition of public housing LIHTC households in between annual recertifications when:

+(i) A household reports an increase in income or family composition.

+- (ii) TCB obtains information indicating an increase in income or family composition. - (iii) The household requests a recertification based on a reduction in family income.

+2. General Obligations to Report Changes; Non-Public Housing LIHTC Households.
 Occupants of non-public housing LIHTC units must report a change in family size to TCB within 15 days of the change.
-TCB will re-examine the income and the composition non-public housing LIHTC households at annual recertification. - 3.
-Obligations to Report Loss or Reduction of Employment; All Occupants.
+TCB will re-examine the income and the composition of non-public housing LIHTC households at annual recertification.

+3. Obligations to Report Loss or Reduction of Employment; All Occupants.
 All occupants, including occupants of public housing units, must report any reduction in hours of employment below 30 hours each week (or 20 hours, as applicable).
-Occupants of public

-Tenant Selection Plan Oakwood Shores Phase 2D Page 21 housing who are engaged in an active job search and are actively engaged in activities to obtain employment must report any change in job search and self-sufficiency activities.
+Occupants of public housing who are engaged in an active job search and are actively engaged in activities to obtain employment must report any change in job search and self-sufficiency activities.
 All reports of such changes must be made to TCB within 15 days of the change.
-TCB will require all occupants to re-certify or otherwise verify continuing eligibility for occupancy on no less than an annual basis, and may re-examine continued eligibility for occupancy in between annual recertifications.
+TCB will require all occupants to re-certify or otherwise verify continuing eligibility for occupancy on no less than an annual basis and may re-examine continued eligibility for occupancy in between annual recertifications.